(1) NATURE & SCOPE OF BLOLOGY

 Largest gland Liver

-Largest salivary gland Parotid gland
+Largest salivary gland Parotid

 Largest vein Inferior Vena cava